-I do some volunteer work in the areas of displaced persons, human trafficking, and gender-based violence.
+I do some volunteer work in the areas of the trafficking in human beings (THB) and gender-based violence (GBV).
 Here is a sample…

-I moderated an event at the Diplomatic Academy in Vienna in late May 2017.
+I moderated an event in late May 2017: Modern Day Slavery Is the Human Rights Issue of Our Time – A Discourse about Social Innovations for Effective Crime Prevention in Human Trafficking.
 The international panelists presented ways to detect signs of human trafficking and discussed how to react appropriately to prevent serious crimes from happening within one’s sphere of influence.
 Here is an overview of the event and some ‘red flags’ regarding trafficking on flights.

 I recently heard of an Austria-based initiative called Act.Now, which aims at finding creative and cooperative solutions to the refugee crisis.
 In January 2017, I was honored to attend a two-day event called “Children under the Radar” at which local decision-makers, experts, EU Parliamentarians and people with a refugee-experience background focused on the topic of displaced children.

 Below is a link to the closing ceremony – the compassion and integrity of the initiative’s founders is absolutely clear.
 Check out the Act.Now web site to learn more about this interesting initiative.

 I support the ACUNS Vienna Liaison Office in its efforts to combat all forms of gender-based violence (GBV) against women and girls.
 In 2016, ACUNS organized two side events at the Commission on Crime Prevention and Criminal Justice (CCPCJ) that took place at the UN Headquarters in Vienna.
 The topic of the first side event was violence against girls fleeing armed conflict, natural disasters, and other humanitarian emergencies.
 The second side event dealt with the responses of criminal justice and law enforcement institutions in relation to violence against girls.